 Why Nutrient Timing Is Important

-The body is like a machine: if you don’t provide it with the right kind of fuel when it needs it, it will not run properly and is more likely to breakdown.
+Your body is like a machine: if you don’t provide it with the right kind of fuel when it needs it, it will not run properly and is more likely to break down.
 If you want to maximise your output in the gym, it is crucial that you give your body the necessary nutrients at the right time.

 You’ve probably read that your pre- and post- workout meals are the most important part of your nutrition plan.
 What you eat before you train can be the difference between a killer workout and a dud; a killer workout leads to killer gains, dud workouts lead to…well, duds.
 Your post workout meal is equally as important, helping to regulate your blood sugar and refuel your muscles with much-needed nutrients to aid their recovery.